 We have a great Saturday evening finale concert lined up for everyone this year!

-We are excited to announce the finale concert on Saturday, February 15 at 7:00pm, featuring UNM Jazz Band I with guest artist Lewis Nash, and the Albuquerque Jazz Orchestra with guest artist Joey Tartell.
+We are excited to announce the finale concert on Saturday, February 14 at 7:00pm, featuring UNM Jazz Band I with guest artist Steve Davis, and the Albuquerque Jazz Orchestra with guest artist Samuel Torres.
 You can read more about these amazing guests artists below.

 Tickets for this event are as follows, and can be purchased at the door using cash or card, or skip the line and purchase them in advance.